RashidAwan11/WorthKnow-GitHub/content/knowledge-base/just-sam-net-worth-bio-wiki-age-family-friends-height-salary.md

 Just Sam was born and raised in Harlem, New York.
 When she was six years old, her grandmother, Elizabeth, married Diaz and her sister, Anabelle, after her mother was arrested.
 She was the title of a short documentary in 2018 called Sam, Underground, shot and produced by Joe Penney and Ladan Osman.
 In the film, she explained that in high school, she was harassed for the way he dressed, promoting her nickname "Just Sam".
 Prior to appearing on American Idol, Just Sam made a living singing underground trains, and auditioned for America's Got Talent and The American iteration, but none of them won.

+**Also Read About the Net Worth of: <a href="https://worthknow.com/mark-wahlberg-family-net-worth-bio-age-family-height-house-home-address-phone-number-email/" target="_blank" rel="noopener">Mark Wahlberg</a>**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/muOSdGYTTOU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## **Just Sam Education:**